Why should I learn this stuff?

 Top shows SELECT statement, bottom shows table

-Part 1Tools
+SELECT Part 1Tools

 so we can follow along or work on our own to learn more